-- Principle 2.1: Organisations must require knowledge and understanding of current and relevant threats and the engineering practices to mitigate them in their engineering roles. - Principle 2.2: Organisations collaborate and engage with appropriate third parties to enhance threat awareness and appropriate response planning. - Principle 2.3: Security risk assessment and management procedures are in place within the organisation.
-Appropriate processes for identification, categorisation, prioritisation, and treatment of security risks including those from cyber are developed. - Principle 2.4: Security risks specific to, and/or encompassing, supply chains, sub-contractors and service providers are identified and managed through design, specification and procurement practices.
+Principle 2.1: Organizations must require knowledge and understanding of current and relevant threats and the engineering practices to mitigate them in their engineering roles.

+Principle 2.2: Organizations collaborate and engage with appropriate third parties to enhance threat awareness and appropriate response planning.

+Principle 2.3: Security risk assessment and management procedures are in place within the organization.
+Appropriate processes for identification, categorization, prioritization, and treatment of security risks including those from cyber are developed.

+Principle 2.4: Security risks specific to, and/or encompassing, supply chains, subcontractors and service providers are identified and managed through design, specification and procurement practices.

-Principle 3 - organisations need product aftercare and incident response to ensure systems are secure over their lifetime
+Principle 3 - organizations need product aftercare and incident response to ensure systems are secure over their lifetime

-- Principle 3.1: Organisations plan for how to maintain security over the lifetime of their systems, including any necessary after-sales support services. - Principle 3.2: Incident response plans are in place.
-Organisations plan for how to respond to potential compromise of safety critical assets, non-safety critical assets, and system malfunctions, and how to return affected systems to a safe and secure state. - Principle 3.3: There is an active programme in place to identify critical vulnerabilities and appropriate systems in place to mitigate them in a proportionate manner. - Principle 3.4: Organisations ensure their systems are able to support data forensics and the recovery of forensically robust, uniquely identifiable data.
+Principle 3.1: Organizations plan for how to maintain security over the lifetime of their systems, including any necessary after-sales support services.

+Principle 3.2: Incident response plans are in place.
+Organizations plan for how to respond to potential compromise of safety critical assets, non-safety critical assets, and system malfunctions, and how to return affected systems to a safe and secure state.

+Principle 3.3: There is an active programme in place to identify critical vulnerabilities and appropriate systems in place to mitigate them in a proportionate manner.

+Principle 3.4: Organizations ensure their systems are able to support data forensics and the recovery of forensically robust, uniquely identifiable data.
 This may be used to identify the cause of any cyber (or other) incident.

-Principle 4 - all organisations, including sub-contractors, suppliers and potential 3rd parties, work together to enhance the security of the system
+Principle 4 - all organizations, including subcontractors, suppliers and potential 3rd parties, work together to enhance the security of the system

-Principle 4.1: Organisations, including suppliers and third parties, must be able to provide assurance, such as independent validation or certification, of their security processes and products (physical, personnel and cyber).
+Principle 4.1: Organizations, including suppliers and third parties, must be able to provide assurance, such as independent validation or certification, of their security processes and products (physical, personnel and cyber).